We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 The American Psychological Association recommends checking the insurance plan’s table of benefits to learn about coverage for mental health services.
 A person can also contact the insurance provider directly.

 If a person has insurance through their employer, they can ask their human resources department about the benefits.

-Some out-of-pocket costs may still apply, even if the plan covers mental health services.
-Make sure to ask about the deductible — the amount that a person pays before the insurance company provides any coverage.
+Some out-of-pocket costs may apply, even if the plan covers mental health services.
+A person may benefit from asking about the deductible — the amount a person pays before the insurance company provides coverage.

 How to find a therapist that an insurance plan covers

 Most insurance providers have a list of in-network or participating healthcare professionals.

 Alternatively, a person can call a healthcare professional or check their website to establish whether they work with certain insurers.